SegiH/WatchList/INSTALL.md

    - Replace NETWORKNAME with your own Docker network name ~~1.
 If you use a reverse proxy:
    - Make sure to allow GET, OPTIONS and PUT
-   - Allow CORS header for the following URLS: http://localhost, http://localhost:8080 and the public URL that this WatchList backend service will be accessible at.~~
+   - Allow CORS header for the following URLS: http://localhost, http://localhost:8080 and the public URL that this WatchList backend service will be accessible at.
 1. Build the backend container `docker-compose -f watchlistbackend-compose.yml up -d`
 1. Check the status of your Docker container `docker logs WatchList`.
 It should say `Running on http://0.0.0.0:8080`

-## Build WatchList Backend (Complete this step if you are NOT using Docker)
+## Setup WatchList Backend (Complete this step if you are NOT using Docker)
 1. cd to the API directory
 1. Edit config\default.json and set the following values:
    a.
 If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
    b.
-CORS: Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
+CORS: **THIS IS VERY IMPORTANT.
+YOU WILL NOT BE ABLE TO LOG IN IF THIS IS NOT SET CORRECTLY** Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
    c.
 Port: If you want to run the backend on a different port, change the default port here.
    d.
 Secret: Enter a random string of letters and numbers.
 This can be any random string.
    e.
 RapidAPIKey: Your RapidAPIKey if you have one.
 Leave blank otherwise